lely-industries/lely-core/doc/overview.md

 -----

 Convenience functions to compare and manipulate `timespec` structs can be found in lely/util/time.h.
-Hash function for integers, pointers and strings can be found in lely/util/hash.h.
+Comparison and hash function for integers, pointers and strings can be found in lely/util/cmp.h and lely/util/hash.h, respectively.